Early and Late Buzzards: Comparing Different Approaches for Quantile-based Multiple Testing in Heavy-Tailed Wildlife Research Data: Conclusion and Outlook

 We also want to point out that hypotheses formulated in terms of quantiles can be useful in lots of situations.
-This is particularly important in the context of data that refers to animal and human behaviour, as this situations are known to be rather skewed and can be rarely modelled as homosecdastic and normally distributed \citep[e.g.][]{gardiner_fitting_2014}.
+This is particularly important in the context of data that refers to animal and human behaviour, as this situations are known to be rather skewed and can be rarely modelled as homoscedastic and normally distributed \citep[e.g.][]{gardiner_fitting_2014}.
 As multiple testing problems occur very often in this field of science \citep{farcomeni_review_2008}, our analyses can be helpful in the selection of the appropriate method.

 For future research, it remains to create an implementation in \textsf{R} for the presented methods as well as for other quantile-based methods for factorial designs, e.g., \citet{ditzhaus_qanova_2021, baumeister_quantile-based_2024}.
 Additionally, it can be investigated how multiple testing regarding multivariate quantiles can be realized by extending the QMANOVA of \citet{baumeister_quantile-based_2024}.
-Furthermore, it would be interesting to have more systematic comparisons between MCTPs and other multiple testing procedures like the Bonferroni-adjustment for other estimands of interest.
+Furthermore, it would be interesting to have more systematic comparisons between MCTPs and other multiple testing procedures like the Bonferroni adjustment for other estimands of interest.
+Especially for mean-based methods it would be interesting to investigate if a similar simulation-based comparison comes to the same conclusion as our simulation does.
+Then a general statement could be made about whether this relationship between the behaviour of the Bonferroni-correction and sample size occurs systematically.
+As \citet[Sec.
+6.3]{besag_bayesian_1995} introduced quantile-based simultaneous credible regions, there are also bayesian approaches which could be compared with the methods presented in this paper in further comparisons.
 From this we hope to gain a better overview of the behaviour of MCTPs in relation to FWER-control, power and further concepts.

-\section{Author Contributions (CRediT)}
+\textbf{Author Contributions (CRediT)}

 M.B.: Data curation, Formal analysis, Methodology, Project administration, Software, Validation, Visualization, Writing - original draft;

 M.M.: Formal analysis, Methodology, Software, Validation, Visualization, Writing - original draft;